One Day, One Thing, At a TimePin

 2. What can I do to help others?

-• Once I have what I need, what can I do to help other people and make sure they can likewise get through today?
+• Once I have what I need, what can I do to help others and make sure they can get through today as well?

 • Do they need to talk?